 Defamiliarization assessment centres

-These use defamiliarisation exercises to take candidates out of their comfort zones to really test their abilities.
+In our opinion, these use defamiliarisation exercises to take candidates out of their comfort zones to really test their abilities.
 The only true way to assess someone’s natural capabilities is to take them out of their comfort zone .
 These cannot be prepared for since there is no obvious right or wrong approach.
 Candidates must rely on their natural strengths and innate abilities.

 Virtual assessment centres